DavidCEllis/PrefabClasses/readme.md

 Much of the code is based on [David Beazley's Cluegen](https://github.com/dabeaz/cluegen) rewritten with additional comments to remind me of how it works.

-I wanted something a bit lighter weight than attrs
+I wanted something a bit lighter weight than attrs.
+Much like cluegen, I'm not making a package of this.

 This doesn't use type hints (clues) and instead uses a separate descriptor class to define Attributes.
 The attributes 'register' themselves with the class through